QualiBlock/.github/profile/README.md

-# QualiBlock Organization
+# QualiBlock, LLC

-Welcome to the QualiBlock organization on GitHub!
-This repository houses various projects and resources related to blockchain technology and its applications.
+Welcome to the QualiBlock, LLC on GitHub!
+This repository houses various projects and resources related to blockchain technology and its applications in relationship to the ideas and innovations behind our technologies.

 ## About QualiBlock

-QualiBlock is a community-driven organization dedicated to exploring, developing, and promoting innovative solutions in the blockchain space.
+QualiBlock is a community-driven company dedicated to exploring, developing, and promoting innovative solutions in the blockchain space.
 We aim to foster collaboration, share knowledge, and drive advancements in decentralized technologies.

 ## Projects

 Here are some of the key projects currently being developed and maintained by QualiBlock:

-1. **Project #1**: TBA
+1. **Project #1**: Rebecca
-2. **Project #2**: TBA
-3. **Project #3**: TBA

 ## Contributing